50 Conversation Starters for Every Occasion

 - If you could know the absolute truth about one question, but only one, what would you ask?

-- How much of who you are do you think was shaped by your circumstances, and how much by your choices?
+- How much of who you are was shaped by your circumstances, and how much by your choices?

 - What responsibility, if any, do we have toward people we will never meet?